Tbrennan6/IcelandicNow/docs/05_simple_sentences/02_grammatical_gender.md

 Icelandic has grammatical gender, meaning that every noun is classified as masculine, feminine, or neuter.
 This classification occurs regardless of the noun’s real-world gender or lack thereof.
 For example, a noun might refer to something with no inherent gender, like an object or an abstract concept, but it still belongs to one of these three gender categories for grammatical purposes.

-For example, in Icelandic, the word *froskur* (drog) is classified as masculine, even though frogs can be both male or female in reality.
+For example, in Icelandic, the word *froskur* (frog) is classified as masculine, even though frogs can be both male or female in reality.
 Similarly, *borg* (city) is feminine, despite cities having no living characteristics or natural gender.
 Likewise, *barn* (child) is neuter, even though children are people who have their own gender identity.

 ### Common misconceptions
 It may be tempting to think that there is a reason behind nouns being certain genders, but there is not.
 It is completely arbitrary.
 The grammatical gender assigned to a noun is completely separate from the actual thing the noun represents.
 There is no way to determine if some noun is masculiune, feminine, or neuter based on what it represents; it is simply the way that the noun is characterised.